 MnS consumers need to manually clear ADMC alarms by setting the perceived severity attribute of the alarm record to cleared.
 The MnS consumer may provide its identity (user identifier and system identifier) to the MnS producer when setting the attribute.
 The MnS Producer stores this information in the corresponding alarm record.
 If the fault condition still prevails, the system will create a new alarm or change the perceived severity value back to the old value, depending on if the alarm was removed or not removed after clearing it.

-It is out of scope of the present document how the MnS consumer can find out if an alarm is an ADAC or ADMC alarm.
-Furthermore, it is outside the scope of the present document how a MnS consumer can find out that the fault condition does not exist anymore.
+It is out of scope of the present document how the MnS consumer can find out (for ADMC alarms) that the fault condition does not exist anymore.

 The possibility to clear alarms is a mandatory feature in case ADMC alarms may be raised by the system.

+ADAC alarms cannot be cleared by the consumer.

 Next change